-THE OFFERING Issuer American Tower Corporation, a Delaware corporation.
-Common stock offered 12,400,000 shares of Class A common stock.
-Common stock outstanding after the offering (1) 206,998,829 shares of Class A common stock 7,699,070 shares of Class B common stock 2,267,813 shares of Class C common stock 216,965,712 shares of common stock Voting rights We have three classes of common stock: Class A common stock, Class B common stock and Class C common stock.
+American Tower Corporation, a Delaware corporation.

+12,400,000 shares of Class A common stock.

+206,998,829 shares of Class A common stock 7,699,070 shares of Class B common stock 2,267,813 shares of Class C common stock 216,965,712 shares of common stock

+We have three classes of common stock: Class A common stock, Class B common stock and Class C common stock.
 The Class A common stock and the Class B common stock generally vote as a single class.
 The Class A common stock has one vote per share and the Class B common stock has ten votes per share.
-The Class A common stock, voting separately as a class, is entitled to elect two independent directors.
+The Class A common stock, voting separately as a class, is entitled to elect two Class A directors.
 Delaware law and our charter also require class votes on some matters.
 The Class C common stock is generally nonvoting.
 We use the term "common stock" to mean those three classes of stock.
 Steven B. Dodge, together with his affiliates, will own, as of June 30, 2003, approximately 27.2% of the total voting power after the sale by us of the 12.4 million shares of Class A common stock offered by this prospectus supplement.

-Other rights Each class of common stock has the same rights to dividends and upon liquidation.
+Each class of common stock has the same rights to dividends and upon liquidation.
 The Class B common stock and the Class C common stock are convertible into Class A common stock on a share-for-share basis.
 The Class B common stock cannot be sold or transferred, except to certain categories of persons specified in our charter.
 The Class B common stock automatically converts into Class A common stock upon the occurrence of certain events.

-Use of proceeds We estimate our net proceeds from the sale of the 12.4 million shares of Class A common stock offered by this prospectus supplement will be approximately \$114.4 million after deducting the estimated underwriters' discounts and commissions and other estimated expenses related to this offering (\$ million if the underwriters exercise in full their option to purchase additional shares).
+We estimate our net proceeds from the sale of the 12.4 million shares of Class A common stock offered by this prospectus supplement will be approximately \$104.8 million after deducting the underwriters' discounts and commissions and other expenses related to this offering (\$120.6 million if the underwriters exercise in full their option to purchase additional shares).
 The net proceeds of this offering will be placed in a restricted account from which we may apply the proceeds to repurchase a portion of certain outstanding debt securities of American Tower Corporation or contribute such proceeds as equity to the borrower subsidiaries under the credit facilities for general corporate purposes, which may include the repayment of indebtedness under the credit facilities.
-If, after twelve months following the closing of this offering, any balance exists in the restricted account, it must be contributed as equity to the borrower subsidiaries under the borrower subsidiaries.
+If, after twelve months following the closing of this offering, any balance exists in the restricted account, it must be contributed as equity to the borrower subsidiaries under the credit facilities.
 See "Use of Proceeds."